Uri-X/alu-shell/basics/README.md

-7-movethatfile: This script moves the file named betty from /tmp/ to /tmp/my_first_directory.
+8-firstdelete: This script deletes the file named betty from /tmp/my_first_directory.